Life’ Documentary Nominated for Daytime Emmy

 CBN’s documentary To Life: How Israeli Volunteers are Changing the World has been nominated for a Daytime Emmy Award.

-In maintaining with the Jewish custom of Tikkun Olam (“repairing the arena”), Israel has spearheaded humanitarian and disaster comfort work since the Fifties, much less than a decade after becoming a country.
+In maintaining the Jewish custom of Tikkun Olam (“repairing the arena”), Israel has spearheaded humanitarian and disaster comfort work since the Fifties, much less than a decade after becoming a country.

 To Life follows Israeli volunteers in Uganda, Nepal, Greece, Kurdistan, and the Palestinian territories to determine how and why Israel efficiently allows other international locations despite its protection challenges.

-In preserving with the Jewish custom of Tikkun Olam (“repairing the arena”), Israel has spearheaded humanitarian and disaster remedy paintings for the 1950s, less than a decade after turning into a state.
+In preserving the Jewish custom of Tikkun Olam (“repairing the arena”), Israel has spearheaded humanitarian and disaster remedy paintings for the 1950s, less than a decade after turning into a state.

 Since then, the Jewish nation has given useful humanitarian resources to millions of people in 140 countries around the arena.

-To Life follows Israeli volunteers in Uganda, Nepal, Greece, Kurdistan, and the Palestinian territories to discover how and why Israel correctly enables different countries no matter its personal safety challenges.
+To Life follows Israeli volunteers in Uganda, Nepal, Greece, Kurdistan, and the Palestinian territories to discover how and why Israel correctly enables different countries, no matter its personal safety challenges.

 To Life follows Israeli volunteers in Uganda, Nepal, Greece, Kurdistan, and the Palestinian territories to discover how and why Israel facilitates different countries regardless of its security challenges.